 With so many options and so many variables, where do you even start trying to decide on a ski helmet?
 Are some helmets more protective than others?
 Will they all fit your head?
 Are there specific features that you absolutely MUST have?
-As the popularity of ski helmets has increased, so to have the offerings from various companies to meet that demand.
+As the popularity of ski helmets has increased, so, too, have the offerings from various companies to meet that demand.
 Every year new helmets emerge, some good, some not so much; some mimicking previously successful technology, others striving to reset the standard for protection and innovation.
 The models we reviewed are all rated to the top safety standards, and no double-blind study exists to show that one will protect your noggin more than the other.
 With that in mind, it's important to remember that the best helmet is the one that fits you properly and that you wear the most.

 So choosing the helmet that fits the best, is the warmest and most comfortable - and let's be honest, makes you look the coolest - are probably the most important criteria.
 That being said, every one of us has a different idea of what's comfortable, what's warm (or what's too warm!), and what's hip.
 All of these are highly subjective things.
 We're not trying to hide our subjectivity.
 With our reviews, we aim to frame our subjective experiences in ways that you can understand and relate to.
 We'll tell you what we liked (and disliked) about a helmet AND why.
 That way, you can make informed decisions for yourself, knowing what you like and don't like.
-We've also focused a lot of energy into explaining the technical differences between each helmet in our Best Ski Helmet Review.

 Should You Wear a Helmet?